degaart/firefox-user-installer/Readme.md

 ## Details

-This package will install an icon in the application menu, clicking this icon will download the firefox from mozilla's site and install it for the current user.
+This package will install an icon in the application menu, clicking this icon will download firefox (latest, beta, nightly, esr, or developer edition) from mozilla's site and install it for the current user.
 If firefox was already installed, it will just launch it normally.
 Note that the installed firefox supports auto-updating, so it can always be kept up to date, even when testing enters freeze.